ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/nvidia_tracker_example.gif]]

+# FAQ

+## What do I need?

 The only requirement is a NVIDIA RTX Series GPU.
 All RTX GPUs are supported, so any RTX 20-series, 30-series or (upcoming) 40-series card will do, including laptop GPUs.
 GTX GPUs or GPUs from other vendors are not supported.
 Current Steam surveys show that about 30% of users have RTX cards.

 If you are not sure if you have an RTX GPU, please follow [this guide](https://www.tomsguide.com/how-to/what-graphics-card-do-i-have) to find out.
+If your GPU name starts with "NVIDIA GeForce RTX", you have a supported GPU.